-For acrylates or methacrylates:

-Storage tanks and pipes should be made of stainless steel or aluminium.
+Suitable container For acrylates or methacrylates: Storage tanks and pipes should be made of stainless steel or aluminium.
 Although they do not corrode carbon steel, there is a risk of contamination if corrosion does occur.

-- ▶ Metal can or drum

-- Packaging as recommended by manufacturer.

-- ▶ Check all containers are clearly labelled and free from leaks.

-For cyanoacrylates:

-- Avoid contact with acids, bases, amines. - Avoid contact with clothes, fabric, rags (especially cotton and wool) rubber or paper; contact may cause polymerisation. - Cyanoacrylate adhesives undergo anionic polymerization in the presence of a weak base, such as water, and are stabilized through the addition of a weak acid.
+Metal can or drum Packaging as recommended by manufacturer.
+Check all containers are clearly labelled and free from leaks.
+Storage incompatibility For cyanoacrylates: Avoid contact with acids, bases, amines.
+Avoid contact with acids, bases, amines.
+Avoid contact with acids, bases, amines.
+Avoid contact with acids, fabric, rags (especially cotton and wool) rubber or paper; contact may cause polymerisation.
+Cyanoacrylate adhesives undergo anionic polymerization in the presence of a weak base, such as water, and are stabilized through the addition of a weak acid.
 The stabiliser is usually in the form of a weak acidic gas such as SO2, NO, or BF3.
 An essential function of the stabiliser is to prevent polymerisation in the container, which is usually made of polyethylene.
-If too little stabiliser is added, the product will be prone to premature polymerization and if too much is added it will be less active and function less effectively as an adhesive. - When the adhesive contacts a slightly alkaline surface, trace amounts of adsorbed water or hydroxide ions (OH-) that are present on the substrate's surface neutralise the acidic stabilizer in the adhesive, resulting in rapid polymerisation. - Unmodified cyanoacrylate adhesives do not polymerise readily on acidic surfaces such as wood or dichromated metals. - Cyanoacrylate adhesives (or super-glues) do not wet or adhere well to polyolefins.
+If too little stabiliser is added, the product will be prone to premature polymerization and if too much is added it will be less active and function less effectively as an adhesive.
+When the adhesive contacts a slightly alkaline surface, trace amounts of adsorbed water or hydroxide ions (OH-) that are present on the substrate's surface neutralise the acidic stabilizer in the adhesive, resulting in rapid polymerisation.
+Unmodified cyanoacrylate adhesives do not polymerise readily on acidic surfaces such as wood or dichromated metals.
+Cyanoacrylate adhesives (or super-glues) do not wet or adhere well to polylefins.
 The surface tension of the adhesive is much higher than that of the substrate.
-However, polyolefins can be primed for adhesion with cyanoacrylates by certain chemical compounds normally considered to be activators for cyanoacrylate polymerisation. - Free radical stabilisers such as hydroquinone are added to improve storage stability

-For acrylic and methacrylic acid esters:
+However, polyolefins can be primed for adhesion with cyanoacrylates by certain chemical compounds normally considered to be activators for cyanoacrylate polymerisation.
+Free radical stabilisers such as hydroquinone are added to improve storage stability For acrylic and methacrylic acid esters: Avoid contact with strong acids, strong alkalies, oxidising agents, polymerisation initiators (peroxides, persulfates), iron or rust Avoid heat, flame, sunlight, x-rays or ultra-violet radiation.
+Polymerisation may occur at elevated temperature and in presence of ignition sources - polymerisation of la